ClickInspire/Dashboard/README.md

 ### Customer List

+#### v1

 This list provides quick access to all of your customers.

+[] Searchable by customer name.
-Filterable by name and online status.
-Each of the list items will indicate the online status and whether or not an unread message is contained.
+[] Filterable by online status.
+[] Indicates whether an unread message is contained.

 ### Customer Profile

 #### v1

-* Basic customer information found in the customer's entities
+[] Basic customer information found in the customer's entities.
-* Conversation window for chat
+[] Conversation window for chat.
-..*Indication of text response versus app response
+..[] Indication of text response versus app response.

 #### v1.5

-* Ability to merge customers
+[] Ability to merge customers

 ### New Customer